 There are a few factors that contribute to differences in elevation calculations on rides between devices: logging frequency, data collection method, and the software itself.

 - Logging frequency.
 Most GPS devices allow you to choose how often the device logs a data point.
 The more frequently GPS data points are collected inherently increases the changes in elevation.
-Ride with GPS is set to 2 seconds by default, and you can manage this frequency in your app settings.
+Ride with GPS is set to log every 2 seconds by default, and you can manage this frequency in your app settings.
 Increasing the logging frequency from 2 seconds to 1 second effectively doubles the number of data points recorded.

 - Data collection method.
 Many GPS units and current smartphones have a barometric pressure sensor.
 If you are not using a barometric pressure sensor while recording your ride, then you are likely using GPS derived elevation, which is much less accurate.
 If you have a barometric sensor on your phone, you can toggle it on from the app settings.
 Things like an incoming storm or entering a building can affect your barometer, but in general this technology provides much greater accuracy than GPS derived elevation.
 Devices that calculate elevation based on GPS data points leverage triangulation from satellites that are miles away to determine incremental changes in elevation.